MarekMatyas/Containerisation-and-Microservices--Docker-K8/README.md

 - `docker ps` to list out all the details and ID's

-- To enter the container we use `docker exe -it "CONTAINER ID" sh` this command will start the interactive shell
+- To enter the container we use `docker exec -it "CONTAINER ID" sh` this command will start the interactive shell
 - `apt update -y`
 - `apt upgrade -y`
 - ` apt install nano` to install the editor